Do not stop asking for security in IoT

 Stage 2: Adapt

 Organizations change — whether for survival or for growth.
 Threats also change.
-Therefore, the foundation of information security measures must adapt to keep pace and match the changing requirements and dynamics otherwise they will become less and less effective over time.
+Therefore, the foundation of information security measures must adapt to keep pace and match the changing business requirements and dynamics otherwise they will become less and less effective over time.
 At this stage, organizations work to keep their cybersecurity up-to-date; i.e., they “adapt” to changing requirements.

 Stage 3: Anticipate